Statement

 Gear

-The most important gear I have as a photographer is my heart and my index finger.
-However, on the technical side I rely on my camera.
-I shot DSLR cameras since 2005.
-Mid 2012 I bought my first mirrorless camera.
-It was an Olympus OM-D E-M1.
+The most important tools I have as a photographer are my heart and my index finger.
+However, on the technical side, I rely on my camera.
+I have been shooting with DSLR cameras since 2005.
+In mid-2012, I bought my first mirrorless camera—an Olympus OM-D E-M1.

 Mirrorless technology is a game changer.
-It provides unparalleled performance in a lightweight body along with state-of-the-art functionalities such as "peak" focusing, live composition and real exposure view among many others.
-Nowadays I have the OM-D E-M1 mark II and I do not have a DSLR any longer.
-I typically use M.Zuiko micro four thirds lenses.
+It offers unparalleled performance in a lightweight body, along with state-of-the-art features such as focus peaking, live composition, and real-time exposure preview, among many others.
+Today, I use the OM1 Mark II and no longer own a DSLR.
+I typically shoot with M.Zuiko Micro Four Thirds lenses.

-With regard to digital developing, I use Adobe Lightroom CC.
-This tool has demonstrated to be extremely powerful as it covers the photographer workflow from start to end.
+For digital post-processing, I use Adobe Lightroom.
+This tool has proven to be extremely powerful, covering the entire photographic workflow from start to finish.

 Winter in Catalan Pyrenees